variousauthors/dj.maze/NEXTSTEPS.md

 [ ] A mode where, if you make a bunch of perfect moves you get a power
     up that lets you attack the other player somehow.
     - or improve your powers.
 Like a score multiplier.
+[ ] in polychrome mode, the players should be black and white